-Prerequisite: CHILD 30 with a grade of C or better, or P Lecture: 3 hours
+Prerequisite: CHILD 30 with a grade of C or better, or P

 An advanced course for directors and lead teachers in child care.
 Students will learn staff development and leadership techniques.
 Fiscal, advocacy and current issues will be explored.
-(MJC CLDDV 151)
+(MIC CLDDV 151)